Murder City (TV series): Characterisation

 Whilst the premise of the show features a murder squad investigating complex cases in and around London, the drama created is centered around the realignment of character team-ups.
 Although DI Susan Alembic (Amanda Donohoe) and DS Luke Stone (Kris Marshall) are the lead characters and partners, writer Robert Murphy frequently separates them at the beginning of each episode by providing them with individual cases to solve.
 While Alembic is typically partnered with DI Adrian Dumfries (Geff Francis), Dumfries also possessed his own cases, which the episodes followed.

 Additionally, character personality alignment frequently varies.
-Episodes switch between either Stone and Alembic uniting against Dumfries's personality or Dumfries and Alembic conjoining to discourage Stone's theories.
+Episodes switch between either Stone and Alembic uniting against Dumfries's personality or Dumfries and Alembic agreeing to discourage Stone's theories.
 However, one episode shows all three sharing a laugh to the chagrin of DCI Sebastian Turner (Tim Woodward).
 Despite showing the personality failures of each character, the series does not overtly lampoon any character or favour one crime-solving style over another.
 Both the 'out of the box' and the 'by the book' characters contribute to the solution of their individual cases through their unique approaches.